 Spot Shooting Competition

-Place five cones at the free throw line extended: two corners, two wings, top of the key.
-Each player shoots from each spot with a partner rebounding and feeding.
-Count total makes across all five spots.
-First to 10 wins.
+Best for ages 10 and up (younger players shoot from closer spots).
+Five cones at the free-throw line extended: two corners, two wings, top of the key.
+Each player shoots from every spot with a partner rebounding and feeding; first to 10 total makes wins.
 Rotate roles every minute.
-Adds competitive pressure to shooting practice and teaches players to set their feet quickly.
-Works for ages 10 and up; younger players shoot from closer spots.

 Defense Drills and the 5 D's of Basketball